elsoul/souls/README.md

-# SOULS
+# SOULs

-Welcome to SOULS Framework!
+Welcome to SOULs Framework!

-SOULS is a Web Application Framework for Microservices on Google Cloud Platform.
+SOULs is a Web Application Framework for Microservices on Google Cloud Platform.

 <p align="center">